 Those who oppose white saviourism argue the donor-as-hero approach gives all the power to the donor and none to the beneficiaries.
 They say modern community development practice is centred on empowering local people and communities to solve their own problems.
 As a result, they complain the complexity of this work is reduced to simplistic fundraising offers and language that focuses too much on need and doesn’t give a full picture of their programs.

 They also argue that donors’ wealth can come from questionable origins.
 In some countries, wealth has been built on slavery, stolen Indigenous land, environmental abuses, and other historic injustices, along with ongoing tax evasion.
 They ask why should the donor be the hero of the story and get to feel good about giving back when the wealth they have to give comes from a corrupt, white system?

 Another argument is that white saviourism actively does harm to beneficiaries.
 Take the case of Renee Bach, an American who started a charitable treatment centre for malnourished children in Uganda.
-News reports state she had no medical training.
-Her centre was unlicensed and did not employ a doctor.
-More than 100 children in her care died.
+News reports stated: 1. she had no medical training, 2. her centre was unlicensed and did not employ a doctor, 3. more than 100 children in her care died, 4.
 Bach funded her centre through donations from her church — donations that could have been directed elsewhere.